zehragulbuyukarslan/lab-works/README.md

 This repository currently contains laboratories 3 through 10.

+lab 11, 12 and 13 will be added later.

 The file names which start with "C" represents that it's a C code.